-- If you are asked for documentation for specific privileges you have requested, return it as soon as possible (this may include training logs, case logs, letters of competence, certifications, or other documentation appropriate to the requested privilege).
+- If you are asked for documentation for specific privileges you have requested, return the information as soon as possible (this may include training logs, case logs, letters of competence, certifications, or other documentation appropriate to the requested privilege).
 Your assigned coordinator can assist you in determining what is needed.

-- Contact the assigned coordinator directly with questions - she will have the most updated, complete idea of what is still outstanding and where your application is in the process.
+- Contact the assigned coordinator directly with questions - he or she will have the most updated, complete idea of what is still outstanding and where your application is in the process.

 Can I get my DEA fee paid for or reimbursed?